groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 ## Overview

-Applications can perform arbitrary read and write database accesses from their SwiftUI views, for convenience, or rapid prototyping.
+Applications can perform unrestricted read and write database accesses from their SwiftUI views, for convenience, or rapid prototyping.
 See <doc:GettingStarted> for such a setup.

 Some apps have other needs, though:

-- An app that wants to enforce **database invariants** must not allow views to perform arbitrary database writes.
-Database invariants are an important part of application safety, as described in the [GRDB Concurrency Guide].
+- An app that enforces **database invariants** must disallow unrestricted writes.
+Database invariants are important for the integrity of application data, as described in the [GRDB Concurrency Guide].
-- An app that connects to **multiple databases** and wants to use the `@Query` property wrapper has to specify which database a `@Query` connects to.
+- An app that connects to **multiple databases** and has to specify which database a `@Query` property connects to.

 We will address those needs below.